jimmyangel/hildemorin/content/galleries/walls.md

     imageicon: /images/uploads/pueblo-blanco-web-icon.jpg
     price: '3,000'
     title: PUEBLO BLANCO
+  - caption: >-
-  - caption: "<b>Carrefour (Road Crossing)</b><br>30 W&quot; x 47&quot; H<br>Visiting France means aimless strolls through narrow and centuries old streets, viewing the old masters and modern art, savoring French cuisine, and listening to music in the squares. \rInspired by a street in the city of Lourdes, “Carrefour” could have been any other street in France."
+      <b>CARREFOUR (Road Crossing)</b><br>30&quot; W x 47&quot; H<br>Visiting
+      France means aimless strolls through narrow and centuries old streets, viewing the old masters and modern art, savoring French cuisine, and listening to music in the squares.

+      Inspired by a street in the city of Lourdes, “Carrefour” could have been any other street in France.
     dimensions: 30x47
     imageentry: /images/uploads/carrefour-web-entry.jpg
     imageicon: /images/uploads/carrefour-web-icon.jpg